Disagreements on the intensity of tornadoes: Super Outbreak (2011)

-The final rating of this tornado was a source of controversy, as some survey teams concluded EF5 damage, while others did not.
+Three NSF surveyors were in favour of an EF5 rating, whilst three other NSF surveyors, the URS Corporation for FEMA, and meteorologists Jim LaDue, Timothy P. Marshall, and Kevin Scharfenberg writing in a NOAA study instead found damage in favour of an EF4 rating.
 The structures that were swept away by this tornado were either improperly anchored, lacked interior walls, or were surrounded by contextual damage not consistent with winds exceeding 200 mph, and as a result an EF5 rating could not be applied.
 Therefore, it was given a final rating of high-end EF4, with winds estimated at 190 mph.
 President Barack and First Lady Michelle Obama visited Tuscaloosa on April 29, taking a ground tour of some of the affected areas.
 Obama was quoted as saying that he had "never seen devastation like this."

-The AMS paper stated that the tornado in Tuscaloosa was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.

 Another large and violent tornado struck areas of DeKalb County, Alabama and Dade County, Georgia, particularly around the communities of Shiloh, Rainsville, and Henagar.
 The National Weather Service office in Huntsville, Alabama, rated the worst of the damage EF5 with winds of at least >200 mph, with numerous locations being rated EF5.
 The National Weather Service rated a "corridor from CR 515 through a neighborhood along County Road 441" as "near EF-5".
 In that area, numerous one- and two-story homes were leveled to their foundation with debris scattered, cars were thrown large distances, and some sidewalk pavement was pulled up out of the ground by the tornado.
 "However, some of the homes in this area appeared to be pushed off their foundation initially with limited anchorage.
 Thus, the damage was deemed high end EF-4 in this area."

 Researchers in the AMS paper stated that the justification for the EF5 rating was a single location where a large, two-story brick home that was "blown off of its foundation, with several anchors pulled out of the ground and a 800 lb, anchored safe found 600 ft away with its door ripped off."